vroide/vroide/README.md

 - on the verge of software productivity
 - eager doseq clojure

-## What I'm currently brainwashed by
+## What I'm currently :brain:washed by

 - pragmatic functional programming with a [rich](https://www.youtube.com/watch?v=-6BsiVyC1kM "Rich Hickey: The Value of Values") flavor
 - the playfulness and curiosity of [dabeaz](https://www.youtube.com/watch?v=pkCLMl0e_0k " David Beazley: Lambda Calculus from the Ground Up")